Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 April, May, June, September, and October can be quite warm in Taipei, but it’s still a fine time to visit Beitou, especially for exploring the thermal area and its many attractions rather than actually taking a hot spring bath, but surely it can still be done!

 In summer in Taipei, the weather is too hot to really want to soak in hot springs though, and having the steam of Hell Valley (Beitou Thermal Valley) blowing in your face while you’re already soaking with sweat isn’t ideal.
 Therefore, if you’re visiting in summer and want to experience the hot springs, I would suggest coming in the evening after the sun sets, or trying one of the indoor springs (see my recommendations below.

 Find more info in my guide to the best time to visit Taipei.

 The following things to do in Beitou begin from Xinbeitou MRT station, going uphill toward Yangmingshan.
 In the next section, I’ll list my Beitou public and private hot spring recommendations, and the best Beitou restaurants at the end of the article.

 Note that most of the below Beitou attractions are closed on Mondays, so it’s best not to visit on that day.
 And the good news is that most of the below things to do in Xinbeitou are free!

-Xinbeitou Historic Station
+Xinbeitou Historic Station and Qixing Park

-The Xinbeitou line was originally opened in 1916 to provide access to Beitou hot springs, branching off from the Danshui line.
+The Xinbeitou line was originally opened in 1916 to provide access to Beitou hot springs, branching off from the Tamsui line.
 At 1.2 kilometers, it is one of the shortest railway lines in Taiwan.

-The original Xinbeitou station (新北投車站) was removed to make way for the MRT in 1988, and sold for a symbolic dollar to the Taiwan Folk Village in Changhua County, which later closed down.
+The original Xinbeitou station (新北投車站) was removed to make way for the MRT in 1988, and sold for a symbolic dollar to the Taiwan Folk Village in Changhua county, which later closed down.